hsuanchunlin/HiTSEQ-MacOS/README.md

 # HiTSEQ for macOS

-There is no need to install Python or R, just use your mac and HiTSEQ-MacOS can give you thousands of affinities in seconds with data visualization.
-Easy to use.
+No need to installing Python or R - just use your Mac and HiTSEQ-MacOS can provide you with thousands of affinities in a matter of seconds, complete with data visualization capabilities.
+Easy to use and lightning fast!

 ## System Requirement
 macOS 14.0 (Sonoma)

+## Installation

+Download the HiTSEQ-MacOS.zip file and unzip it, and you're ready to use it.

 ## Input data format
-1. Your csv file does **NOT** have headers.
+1. The csv file does **NOT** have headers.
 2. There are **3** columns in your csv file.
 3. The first column is for random sequence varients.
 Usually it contains sequences with 6 to 7 nucleotides.
 4. The second column is for your control point without any binding performed. **Just your random library**.